Every business needs a reliable plan.

-This is why it’s important to spend some time doing marketing research on the competition.
+It’s important to spend some time doing marketing research on your competition.

-Before you get the wrong idea, though, the point of running a competitor analysis is to help you figure out what you can be doing better or different than the rest of the crowd.
-It’s not so you can replicate their every move, but rather, so you can:
+Before you get the wrong idea, the point of running a competitor analysis is to help you figure out the things you can be doing better or differently than the rest of the crowd.

-Unless you happen to have a really good relationship with someone else in your niche and you can find the time to get them on the phone and talk about your market strategy, chances are, you’re going to have to dust off that deerstalker hat and do a little sleuthing (unleash your inner Sherlock Holmes).
+In reality, unless you happen to have a really good relationship with someone else in your niche and can convince them to discuss your marketing strategy, you’re going to have to dust off that deerstalker hat and do a little sleuthing (unleash your inner Sherlock Holmes).

-One way to get a good initial grasp of what marketing channels your competitors are using is to go directly to their customers and find out what they’re saying.
+Where should you start?
+Well, to get an initial grasp of the marketing channels your competitors are using, try reaching out directly to their customers and find out what they’re saying.

 Tap into those conversations.
 You’ll find a whole host of interesting things to examine.
-For example, the products people are purchasing and how they found out about them, the promotions and deals on offer, and whether their experiences have been positive or negative.
-Learn what promotions and deals they’re offering through social media.
+For example, the products people are purchasing, how they found out about them, the promotions and deals on offer, and whether their experiences have been positive or negative.

 The final method I’d recommend is to simply sign up to their email list and see what their email marketing strategy is like.
-Not only will this give you invaluable insight as to what their email advertising efforts look like, but it’ll also give you an up close and personal view of their overall plan.
+Not only will this give you an invaluable look into their email advertising efforts, but it’ll also give you an up-close and personal view of their overall plan.